JuliaML/ValueHistories.jl/README.md

 # ValueHistories

-Utility package for efficient tracking of optimization histories, training curves or other information of arbitray types with arbitrary sampling times
+Utility package for efficient tracking of optimization histories, training curves or other information of arbitray types and at arbitrarily spaced sampling times

 ## Installation